 Why Is Full Synthetic Oil Used More Often?

 Full synthetic oil is used more frequently for a number of reasons.
-In fact, manufacturers and car owners alike have recently began using it to a greater extent, because of the high efficiency of some synthetic brands.
+In fact, manufacturers and car owners alike have recently begun using it to a greater extent, because of the high efficiency of some synthetic brands.
 Better machining and metallurgy means that engines can be built and assembled to far tighter tolerances than a generation ago, and synthetic offers superior protection for these engines.
 The extended oil blend intervals of up to 15,000 miles and the superior protection offered for power-intense engines are just part of the story.
 The newer standards for corporate average fuel economy (CAFE) also drive the need for low-viscosity oils that need to have a synthetic base, cutting friction and enhancing overall engine efficiency.
 Moreover, OEMs recommend synthetic for better protection under warranty and longer drain intervals.

 The Basics of Part-Synthetic Motor Oil